vzchel/spotify-yt-playlist-sync/README.md

 ## 0. Fork this repo

-Fork the repo for the continuous weekly sync
+Fork the repo for the continuous weekly sync and 'sync_state.json'

 ## 1. Install dependencies